gsovereignty/fycons/README.md

 ```

 #### Finding the right icons
-There are three different styles of icons: duotone, light, regular, solid.
+There are five different styles of icons:
+1. duotone,
+2. light,
+3. regular,
+4. solid, and
+5. white (this is `regular` but renders white instead of black).

 These are exported as `Duotone_x` where `x` is the Font Awesome name for the icon.

 For example, `fas fa-blind` is exported as `Solid_blind` (fas = font awesome solid).